Discover British Columbia’s Progressive Food Community.

 - Access to additional HR support: You get to work with the UBC Food Systems Internship team to welcome valuable intern(s) to enhance your business growth.

 - Open doors to yearly Scale your Progressive Food Business workshops: come back to connect, refresh your memory, get access to food industry veterans, and more.

 More questions?
 Email us at firstname.lastname@example.org.

-Vision, Values, and Equity Statement
+Vision, Values, Equity

 Together we grow a resilient, socially just, and sustainable community of progressive food businesses.